jianhaoo/Capstone-1/README.md

 ![image](https://user-images.githubusercontent.com/34051347/119299897-62934d80-bc92-11eb-849e-821e11f2727d.png)<br/>
 Majority of the participants are from the 19-30 age group, likewise for the medalist.
 We see a huge decline of participants after the 36 years old.
 This suggests that age group is an important factor for having a shot at the medal.

-#Visuals - Medium Cardio Intensity Participants and Medalists
+<b>Visuals - Medium Cardio Intensity Participants and Medalists</b>
 ![image](https://user-images.githubusercontent.com/34051347/119300074-baca4f80-bc92-11eb-834c-4fcf0e574851.png)<br/>
 For the medium cardio intensity, we see some similarity in the age groups, which majority still comes from 19 - 30 years old age group.
 But here, we do see more participants that are from the 30+ age group, as well as medalists.
 This suggests that for medium cardio intensity sports like badminton and table tennis, age is likely to be a less important factor compared to the high intensity sports.